 Genital mutilation has been documented amongst young girls and women from many African countries, the Middle East and certain parts of Asia.
 Various forms of genital mutilation are practised.

-The most common one involves removing some or most of the outer labia.
+The most common is removing all or some of the clitoris and the inner labia.
 In some cases, the inner or outer labia are sewn together, leaving a small hole for the passage of urine and menstrual blood.
 Genital mutilation can lead to many medical complications.

 Other injuries to the female genital organs for non-medical reasons, such as pricking, piercing, cutting, scraping or burning the area, are also considered to constitute genital mutilation.

 In Norway, all forms of genital mutilation are illegal.